Find Affordable College Courses

 Film majors at DePaul take out an average of $22,408 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $609.

-University of California - Santa Barbara did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #11 on the list.
-Located in the suburb of Santa Barbara, UCSB is a public college with a very large student population.
+University of California - Santa Barbara ranked #11 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
+Located in the medium-sized suburb of Santa Barbara, UCSB is a public school with a very large student population.

 About 48% of the students majoring in film at the school are women while 52% are male.